quicwg/base-drafts/draft-ietf-quic-transport.md

 sent.
 A peer receiving the packet will then correctly decode the packet number, unless the packet is delayed in transit such that it arrives after many higher-numbered packets have been received.
 An endpoint SHOULD use a large enough packet number encoding to allow the packet number to be recovered even if the packet arrives after packets that are sent afterwards.

-As a result, the size of the packet number encoding is at least one bit more than the base-2 logarithm of the number of contiguous unacknowledged packet numbers, including the new packet.

-For example, if an endpoint has received an acknowledgment for packet 0xabe8bc, sending a packet with a number of 0xac5c02 requires a packet number encoding with 16 bits or more; whereas the 24-bit packet number encoding is needed to send a packet with a number of 0xace8fe.
+Pseudo-code and examples for packet number encoding can be found in
+{{sample-packet-number-encoding}}.

 At a receiver, protection of the packet number is removed prior to recovering the full packet number.
 The full packet number is then reconstructed based on